ivxa/Phot/README.md

 # Phot

 **Phot** is a **pipeline** aimed to reduce and analyze optical images through **differential photometry**.
 The *input* files are the calibration images and the multi-night science images.
 The *output* files are the corrected light curves.
 The code is aimed for multi-night data and it averages the nightly data in one single point.
-If you have one single shot per night you should modify the offset.py file (it's straightforward).
+If you only have one single shot per night you should modify the offset.py file (it's straightforward).

-**WARNING**: the pipeline creates and delete temporary folders and this might be dangerous if you make any mistake setting up the file and directory tree (see Requirements).
+**WARNING**: the pipeline creates and deletes temporary folders and this might be dangerous if you make any mistake setting up the file and directory tree (see Requirements).
 Make sure that you have a backup of your data images before running the pipeline for the first time.

 The *main steps* of the pipeline are:

 1. Calibration
   1. Cropping of the images (Astropy)
-  2. Astrometric reduction (tan-sip fit; valid for large field of views)
+  2. Astrometric reduction (Astrometry.net: tan-sip fit; valid for large field of views)
   3. Saturation and centering control
   4. Non-linearity correction (optional; disable at param.py)
   5. Shutter map correction (optional; disable at param.py)